East Trent Churches

 Notice two about Covid 19 (Corona Virus)

-A week ago, I said that we needed to get used to a new normal, and that new normal is changing day by day.
-I am glad that we were able to open our church buildings for private prayer and I know that some of you prayed daily in church through the past week and many expressed appreciation for this.
+A little while ago, I said that we needed to get used to a new normal, and that new normal is changing day by day.
+I am glad that we were able to open our church buildings for private prayer and I know that some of you prayed daily in church at that time and many expressed appreciation for this.

 Now, that has changed; because we all need to stay at home unless it’s necessary to go out and our church buildings must remain closed.
 We cannot have any church services either public or private and that includes weddings and baptisms.
 We can conduct emergency baptisms at home, when someone’s life is in danger.
 Funerals will be held either at a graveside or a crematorium with limited numbers in attendance and with no singing.
 We can have recorded music at a crematorium.